maxcoh3n/cse110-w21-group10/index.md

 #### Jerry

 #### An
+Click [here](https://maxcoh3n.github.io/About-Me/) for Max's github page.

+> I'm An Vu, my friends usually call me Uvna which is my name backward.
+First it was for fun, but now it becomes my nickname.
+I am a transfer student at UCSD and this is my second year, so hopefully I won't fail any classes this quarter.
+My hobbies are trading stocks, playing games, and traveling around.
+I hope I can learn a lot this and the next semester in software engineer so I will be a little more prepare for an intern or job.

+Click [here](https://anvu1997.github.io/Lab1/) for An's github page.

 #### Anthony
 > My name is Hoang-Anthony Dinh, but you can just call me Anthony.
 I am Computer Engineering major and I'm going to focus more on software; I am